noahpresler/semesterly/dev/onboarding.md

 you a review to ensure you've got the important parts.
 You can then delete your `onboarding` branch.

+## Adding Yourself

+After completing the questions on docs, your first task is to add yourself to [Semester.ly's about page](https://semester.ly/about)!
+You will want to add an image of yourself in `static/img/` and create a portrait of yourself in the `about.html` file.
+Using what you've learned about our practices from the documentation quiz, see if you can complete this task in our preferred workflow!

 ## Moving Forwards

 Before you get started on team projects, I would like to assign you a small task and